 - 1. WTE projects be approved on the following conditions: - a.
-Energy balance, Mass balance and Water balance shall be submitted with the initial proposal for consideration and form part of the agreement. - b.
+Energy balance, Mass balance and Water balance shall be submitted with the initial proposal for consideration and form part of the agreement.

+- b.
 No commitment in the agreement shall be made for mixed waste or waste of any specific calorific value. - c.
 No unprocessed wet waste or recyclables shall form part of the feedstock. - d.
 No commitment for guaranteed supply of waste in excess of 85% of their current total waste generation as minimizing residual waste is a key objective of SWM. - e.
 Incinerator ash shall be sent to haz. waste landfill at the operators cost. - 2.
 All SPCBs/PCC shall not only permit but encourage supply of combustibles including mixed plastics as RDF to nearby industries, power plants and cement plants. - 3.
 Union of India, Respondent No.1 herein shall phase out with clear timelines the use of PVC in all packaging, hoardings/banners, use-and-throw and short-life items.

 CPCB by affidavit dated 20th September 2016 has generally concurred with these suggestions particularly related to short life plastic and RDF for cement plants.
-As far as Buffer zone is considered, the CPCB informs that it is in the process of preparing the 'National Guidelines for Buffer Zone around waste processing and Disposal Facilities'.
-CPCB further submits that the applicant is correct in submitting that though the term 'Tipping Fee' has been defined in the SWM Rules 2016, but the same is not mentioned in Para/Rule for its application, and MoEF needs to take a view in this regard.
+As far as Buffer zones are concerned the CPCB informs that it is in the process of preparing the 'National Guidelines for Buffer Zone around waste processing and Disposal Facilities'.
+CPCB further submits that the applicant is correct in submitting that though the term 'Tipping Fee' has been defined in the SWM Rules 2016, but the application and other relevant factors have not been stated in any of the provisions of the said Rules and MoEF&CC needs to take a view in this regard.

 The MoEF&CC has filed its affidavit on the suggestions of the applicant on 18th October 2016 and submits that as far as PVC and Chlorinated Plastics are concerned the MoEF&CC is open to such consideration but only after necessary examination of the issue by formation of group of experts.
 MoEF&CC further states that in any case, the incinerators for solid waste incineration have been prescribed with emission criteria which include standards for toxic emissions i.e. Hydrochloric Acid, Heavy Metals, Total Dioxins and Furans.
-Further, the Bio- Medical Waste Rules, 2016 also stipulate phasing out the use of chlorinated plastic bags within 2 years.
+Further, the Bio- Medical Waste Management Rules, 2016 also stipulate phasing out the use of chlorinated plastic bags within 2 years.

-As regards the suggestions related to use of RDF in Cement plants the Ministry has elaborated the present legislative framework and submits that the National Policy and State Policy as envisaged in the SWM Rules 2016 will consider such aspect.
+As regards the suggestions related to use of RDF in Cement plants the Ministry has elaborated the present legislative framework and submits that the National Policy and State Policy as envisaged in the Rules of 2016 will consider such aspect.
 Ministry further submits that the CPCB is in process of formulating the guidelines for buffer zone which will be duly considered and examined by the Ministry.
 The Ministry also undertakes to examine the issue relating to the Tipping Fee to the output in consultation with the stake holders.